 Vitagene says that the method “takes the guesswork out of supplements to let you know exactly what you should be taking and how often.”

-The company can also takes your DNA results and matches you with a nutrition professional, who provides an assessment of your diet and wellness needs.
+The company can also help you with a diet based on DNA, while it takes your DNA results and matches you with a nutrition professional, who provides an assessment of your diet and wellness needs.

 The pricing plan is broken down as follows - you can order a health report for $49, a health and ancestry report for $99, or a health and ancestry report with “smart supplements” for $149.
 The vitamins are $79 per mouth and this charge automatically renews every 30 days.